What is a lobectomy?

 team will watch your vital signs, such as your heart rate and breathing.
 You’ll be

 given pain medicine if you need it.
 A chest X-ray may be done right after the surgery.

 This is to make sure your lungs are OK.
 You will stay in the hospital for several

-You may have one or more chest tubes near the incision to drain air or fluid from
+You may have one or more chest tubes near the cut (incision) to drain air or fluid

 They will be taken out before you leave the hospital.

 You will be taught deep-breathing exercises and coughing methods to help your lungs